ajsharp/bldr/README.md

 json documents from ruby objects.
 Bldr supports Sinatra and Rails 3.2 (3.0 and 3.1 may work, but have not been tested).

-With bldr you can generate either the simplest or most complex json
+With bldr you can generate both simple and complex json documents:
-documents:

 ```ruby
 # app/views/posts/index.json.bldr